Anti Snoring Mouth Guard – Reviews & Research

 Dentists who specialize in sleep apnea can help you by creating a sleep apnea anti snoring mouth guard specifically for your mouth.

 Prior to being referred to a sleep dentist, you will likely have a referral from your primary care provider/physician who will screen you for sleep apnea.
 After being diagnosed with sleep apnea, your treatment options should be discussed and catered specifically to you.
-If oral snoring devices are indicated and preferred, you are then referred to the sleep apnea dentist.
+If an oral snoring mouthpiece is indicated and preferred, you are then referred to a sleep apnea dentist.

 A dental impression is usually arranged with a local dentist.
 Follow the simple instructions and bite down on the bite kit.
 A sleep-dentist professional will review the impression and create the sleep apnea oral appliance specifically for your mouth.
 The sleep apnea dental device will then be delivered directly to you or your dentist.